Sun Shengnan: Career

-Sun Shengnan began competing on the ITF Circuit at the age of 15, in May 2002.
+Sun Shengnan began competing on the ITF Women's Circuit at the age of 15, in May 2002.
 Over the next few months, she won seven matches (mostly in qualifying draws) and lost just five.
 However, she did not compete again for a whole year after the beginning of August, and thus gained for herself only a lowly end-of-year foothold on the world ranking list at No. 1031.

 When August finally came around again in 2003, she returned to competition as a 16-year-old at ITF events; and that October she reached the quarterfinal of a $25k tournament at Beijing after being awarded a wildcard entry into the main draw, before losing to Yuka Yoshida.
 She finished the year with a 5–5 win–loss record after just a few events played.
 The record of her year-end ranking seems to have been lost by the WTA, but it was undoubtedly an improvement on her 2002 outcome thanks to the quarterfinal finish at Beijing.

 2004 was another moderate year for Sun, as she won six matches and lost seven, her best finish again coming at October's $25k tournament at Beijing, where she repeated her previous year's performance in reaching the quarterfinal, this time losing to high-ranked countrywoman Zheng Jie.
 She finished the year world-ranked 588, which logically should have been similar to her previous year's finish.